hugo6/hammr/documentation/en/source/pages/templates-spec/builders/builders-openstack.rst

 Example
 -------

-The following example shows a YAML OpenStack builder with all the information to build and publish a machine image to OpenStack.
+The following examples shows an OpenStack builder with all the information to build and publish a machine image to OpenStack.

-.. note:: You can also use JSON.
+If you are using YAML:

 .. code-block:: yaml